-Business Combinations - The Company accounts for business acquisitions using acquisition method of accounting in accordance with "Business ASC 805 Combinations", which requires recognition and measurement of all identifiable assets acquired and liabilities assumed at their fair value as of the date control is obtained.
+Business Combinations - The Company accounts for business acquisitions using acquisition method accounting in accordance with ASC 805 "Business Combinations", which requires recognition and measurement of all identifiable assets acquired and liabilities assumed at their fair value as of the date control is obtained.
 The Company determines the fair value of assets acquired and liabilities assumed based upon its best estimates of the acquisition-date fair value of assets acquired and liabilities assumed in the acquisition.
 Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
 Subsequent adjustments to fair value of any contingent consideration are recorded to the Company's consolidated statements of operations.
-Costs that the Company incurs to complete the business combination are charged to
+Costs that the Company incurs to complete the business combination are charged to general and administrative expenses as they are incurred.